 Supporting you and our community

 The University continues to act on the latest advice from Government.
-Our Senior Management Team are meeting daily and we are communicating after each meeting with our students and staff.
+Our Senior Management Team are meeting regularly and we are communicating with our students and staff.
 All students and staff should be checking the intranet regularly for the latest information, updates and support.

 Measures we have taken to follow the latest Government advice include: